stevavoliajvar/stop_cloudflare/PEOPLE.md

 "Looks like Cloudflare is broken - 429 error." by @[RHJOfficial](https://twitter.com/RHJOfficial/status/1192398412911652864)

 "I've been trying for almost 1,5 hour to order something in the outlet store.
 Keep getting "Cloudflare error 524" or "503 Service Unavailable"." by @[JWestra11](https://twitter.com/JWestra11/status/1192416998065627138)

+"Don't install Cloudflare's WARP "VPN".
+This is NOT A VPN by their own admission, and is a privacy MINEFIELD.
+This is a jaw dropping TOS, and I'm only a few paragraphs in." by @[notdan](https://twitter.com/notdan/status/1178339685795598336)

+"Consumers simply do not stand a chance in hell these days understanding the technology surrounding them." by @[notdan](https://twitter.com/notdan/status/1178384818352066563)

 "can’t checkout online, tried cards from three different banks and always get a cloudflare error after card verification.
 Any idea?" by @[rossburton](https://twitter.com/rossburton/status/1192808969250717696)